Ray-B-Ouamba/FERRIS-WHEEL-PROJECT/README.md

 # FERRIS-WHEEL-PROJECT
-I built a Ferris wheel.
-I have used the
+We have I built a Ferris wheel.
+It is a type of amusement ride consisting of a rotating upright wheel with multiple passenger-carrying cabins attached to the rim.

-We have build Ray's gallery Website so he can present his work and engage in marketing, branding, and interaction.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/FERRIS-WHEEL-PROJECT/